NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_03_Probability.md

 ### Part 3: Binomial Distribution - Conceptual
 1. Using what you know about the variance of a binomial random variable, which situation do you think would require a larger sample size to accurately estimate?
 Why?
 	a.
 The proportion of voters who will vote for candidate A in an upcoming election, where you know that it is a close race between candidate A and candidate B.
 	b.
-The proportion of people who will click on an ad on your company's website, when you know that historically, the proportion of people clicking on ads is is very low (< 2%).
+The proportion of people who will click on an ad on your company's website, when you know that historically, the proportion of people clicking on ads is very low (< 2%).

 2. The binomial distribution gives the probability of a particular number of successes.
 If instead of counting the total number of successes, you were looking at the _proportion_ of successes (total number of successes / number of trials), what happens to the variance as the number of trials increases (keeping the probability of success fixed)?